slacka/WoeUSB/CONTRIBUTING.md

 ## Design Artwork/Logos for This Software
 All current artworks are under src/data.
 Please only use materials that are under a free license.

+## Hints on Using the Git VCS
+### Create commits based on minimal independent changes
+Avoid creating commits that does multiple things at once for best effort, this helps other developers to learn about the change history.

+### Write Comprehensible Commit Message
+Use concrete language on what the commit does in the commit message.

+### Avoid Changing history that has been pushed to remote repository